DavidSpriggs/arcgis-exb-project/README.md

 You are now ready to make commits and push them to your source control when ready.

 ## Copy the client
-Before you can begin, you need to pull the ExB client from the container to you local disk.
+Before you can begin, you need to pull the ExB client from the container to your local disk.
 This will give you full typings on all ExB objects.

 Note which version of the ExB you are using in the docker compose file.
 The docker compose file is defaulted to use the current version of Experience Builder `1.14`.
 If you need an older version, edit line 4 to reflect the version you need.
 To see the available prebuilt versions, visit [docker hub](https://hub.docker.com/r/dspriggs/arcgis-exb/tags).